 In 1899, at the outbreak of the Anglo Boer War he helped raise a corps of Stretcher Bearers who offered their services to the British military authorities.
-The costs of this service was borne by Indian businessmen in the province.
-Gandhi, himself, for some time helped out with carrying wounded soldiers from the battlefields to field hospitals.
 In 1906 with the Bambatha Rebellion he again raised a corps of men as stretcher bearers to assist on the battlefields.
 This rebellion brought home to him the horrors of war in a way that the Anglo Boer War had not done.
 He believed that the work of his corps, in nursing the wounded Zulus was providing a service that no one else was providing.

 However, despite these services the grievances of the Indian population were not addressed.
 In 1907 the Asiatic Registration Bill introduced into the Transvaal convinced him that protest, prayer and petition were not achieving their aims, and so he evolved the technique which became known as Passive Resistance.

 In 1903 he founded the Transvaal British Association to look after the welfare of Indians residing in that province and in 1904 founded and edited the "Indian Opinion", the first Indian newspaper, to keep Indians informed of events that effected them.
 He also purchased land known as the "Phoenix Settlement" just outside Durban and later the Tolstoy Farm outside Johannesburg.
 These tracts were where his colleagues and their families, involved in the Satyagraha campaign could live.